tom2strobl/smooth-shadow/README.md

 - Intensity (which should vary depending on environment color)
 - Sharpness (which - although largely opinionated - leaves a little room for the projects style)
 - Color (as real cast shadows pick up the color of reflected light from the surface they are cast on)
+- Light Position (to determine in which direction the shadow should cast)

 And as always: